InContextSolutions/PandaSurvey/docs/source/GettingStarted.rst

     1              2159  125  388  62  2171
     2              2090  411  499  99  1995

-We can see that the sample is about evenly split on gender and 42.5% of respondents are married.
+From above, the unweighted sample is about evenly split on gender and slightly more than 40% of the respondents are married (status equals one).

-For our example, we only care about married (status equals 1) and unmarried (status does not equal 1).
-We're going to `recode` unmarried responses to equal 2, but first we need to instantiate the SimpleRake object:
+We only care about married and unmarried status, so we can aggregate responses above one together.
+We're going to `recode` non-married responses to equal two.
+First, we create a SimpleRake object:

 .. code-block:: ipython